WidiNug23/pilot-susi-air-mobile/README.md

 ```bash
 npm run dev
 ```
-the application will be available at: http://localhost:3000
+the application will be available at http://localhost:3000

 If I had more time, I would implement unit testing to ensure the accuracy of the flight hour calculation logic and integrate real-time data fetching from a database via an API.
 Furthermore, I plan to enhance the application by adding detailed scheduling views, implementing additional visualizations such as pie and bar charts for flight hours, and developing an integrated pilot logbook feature.